harkiratss/harkiratss.github.io/_pages/about.md

   - /about.html
 ---

-I am a theoretical physicist currently working as a Research Associate in the group of Dr. Suprit Singh at the Indian Institute of Technology Delhi.
+I am a theoretical physicist currently working as an Institute Postdoctoral Fellow in the group of Prof. Dawood Kothawala at the Indian Institute of Technology Madras.
+Previously, I was as a Research Associate in the group of Prof. Suprit Singh at the Indian Institute of Technology Delhi.
+I obtained my Ph.D. in quantum gravity from the Indian Institute of Science Education and Research Mohali under the supervision of Prof. Kinjalk Lochan.
 My research lies at the intersection of quantum theory and gravitation, exploring fundamental questions that arise when these two pillars of modern physics meet.

 Here’s a glimpse into some of my recent research highlights.